We support faculty in ensuring students with disabilities can achieve their goals.

 All interpreting expenses for campus events are covered by the center.

-Helping us recruit notetakers.At times, the Office of Disability and Access Services may need your help in identifying a notetaker for a student in your class.
+Helping us recruit notetakers.At times, Disability and Access Services may need your help in identifying a notetaker for a student in your class.
 If this is the case, we'll send you an email asking for your support in our recruitment effort.
 We'll also provide suggested language for an announcement to help simplify the task.
 If you have a student or two in mind whom you believe would make good notetakers, we very much appreciate your recommendation.